music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4SNtyKNyYJ8ERT7YLlnFBr?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-In this song, there is bass drum on count "1", snare on count "2", and the hi-hat in-between ("1&" and "2&").
-In total, the song marks "1", "1&", "2", and "2&".
-A West Coast Swing triple marks "1", "1&" and "2", so by doing our basic footwork rhythm, we are always "on time" with the music.
+In this song, there is bass drum on count `1`, snare on count `2`, and the hi-hat in-between (`1&` and "2&").
+In total, the song marks `1`, `1&`, `2`, and "2&".
+A West Coast Swing triple marks `1`, `1&` and `2`, so by doing our basic footwork rhythm, we are always "on time" with the music.

-How about this song, "I Got the Blues", by Brother Yusef?
+How about this song, "I Got the Blues", by Brother Yusef:

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4IKP2r5yvufoDdamX5YSan?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>